-Below we present text about wooden churches in Polish Carpathians written and illustrated by Marek Angiel.
+Below we present text about the wooden churches in the Polish Carpathians written and illustrated by Marek Angiel.

 Wooden churches are very remarkable structures.
 Full of charm, they attract with their mystery and simple beauty, but most of all they are the temples approaching man to God.
 Polish Carpathian wooden churches – Catholic and Greek Catholic ones – can be seen in rural areas.
 They are typical and leading element of the cultural landscape of an existing or non-existing villages in the mountain areas or foothills.
 Lumps of these small temples perfectly and naturally fit in with the surroundings, creating unity with the natural elements of the landscape.

 The decisive factor is the size of the solid temples, proportions of the building and the roof, material used for the construction, towers, turrets, helmets, subtlety of details and the color of the building.

 In the area of Polish Carpathians there are over 270 wooden temples, which were built as Catholic or Protestant churches, and more than 160 wooden churches built by the Greek Catholics.
 The existence of such a large number of active wooden sacral buildings in the area of Polish Carpathians is unique in the world!
 The condition of these temples is mostly good, the facilities are being renovated, and the most valuable ones are protected by conservation.
 Almost all wooden churches are currently active temples, which serve for masses and other religious ceremonies.
 Their age and historical or artistic values are different but what unites them is that they are made of wood.

 Rzepedź, Beskid Niski (2009)